whoamindx/binding-only-html/README.md

 </html>
 ```

-Did you like it?
-Simple right, you can still transform it into a "two-way" binding simply with the addition of 2 attributes and a fucking ID.
+Enjoyed it?
+Simple isn't it?
+You can still transform it into a "two-way" binding simply with the addition of 2 attributes and a fucking ID.

 ``` html
 <input type="text" id="message" oninput="demo.innerHTML = this.value">